 Refugee women and girls are at serious risk of gender-based violence.
 They don’t feel safe leaving their shelter and domestic violence rates have risen.

 As part of an international partnership working in nearly 100 countries, World Vision New Zealand pursues the highest standards of stewardship and accountability.

-In 2019, 83.3% of World Vision New Zealand's total operating expenses were used for international program support that benefited children, families and communities in need.
-Learn more about our impact.
+In 2021, 84.6% of World Vision New Zealand's total operating expenses were used for international program support that benefited children, families and communities in need.
+Learn more.